 In the Urban Audit venture, there is, rightly, a more operational purpose.
-A more pragmatic approach is justified that aims at implementing a comparison which may be defective, instead of one that is unfeasible for lack of data, or one that would imply (in order to be feasible) big reforms in the administrative order within each country.
-In this case, therefore, the preferable option would be to find comparisons that could be acceptable even within the existing administrative boundaries; those that would give a significant insight into certain actual urban situations, even if not perfectly comparable to each other.
+A more pragmatic approach is justified that aims at implementing a comparison which may be defective, instead of one that is unfeasible for lack of data, or one that would imply (to be feasible) big reforms in the administrative order in each country.
+The preferable option, in this case, was, therefore, to find comparisons that could be acceptable even within the existing administrative boundaries; those that would give a significant insight into certain actual urban situations, even if not perfectly comparable to each other.

-Nevertheless, the case deserves more attention and special warning.
+Notwithstanding the issue deserves attention and special warning.

-10. Misleading risks in the wrong delimitation of area
+4.2.
+Misleading risks in the wrong delimitation of areas

-Suppose we assume as an indicator of urban quality, the ratio between the population which has access to certain urban services - say, certain specialised health services or certain recreational and cultural services such as theatres and universities - within a given access time (an isochrone) and the total population of the territorial entity which has been assumed as the basis of measurement ("cities", "conurbations", or "NUTS 5")13.
+Suppose we assume as an indicator of urban quality, the ratio between the population which has access to certain urban services - say, certain specialized health services or certain recreational and cultural services such as theaters and universities - within a given access time (an isochrone) and the total population of the territorial entity which has been assumed as the basis of measurement ("cities", "conurbations", or "NUTS 5")16.
 This kind of assumption is present, in one form or another, in almost all attempts to measure urban quality.

-Obviously, such an indicator, will be composed of the number of units of supply of services taken as reference (the numerator of the ratio) and the population, or units of demand, or customers of the services in question (the denominator of the ratio) existing within the boundaries of the territorial unit taken as reference.
+Such an indicator, obviously, will be composed of the number of units of supply of services taken as reference (the numerator of the ratio) and the population, or units of demand, or customers of the services in question (the denominator of the ratio) existing within the boundaries of the territorial unit taken as reference.

 This ratio of services/population, or otherwise, supply/demand, is the ratio that will be the object of any possible evaluation and comparison or audit among two territorial entities.
-Obviously, the ratio and any comparison made with it, will be strongly influenced by the nature of data that comes to compose the numerator and the denominator.
+Obviously, the ratio, and any comparison made with it, will be strongly influenced by the nature of data that comprises the numerator and the denominator.

-Assume now, that in one of the two territorial entities of the comparison (entity A), the services (in the numerator) serve the entire population but only the population of entity A. While in the other entity of the comparison (entity B), the services serve, in addition to its population, even an "external" population which will not be officially included in the calculation.
-This "external" population could be, for instance, (a) population from bordering territories which do not belong to any other entity (because we have excluded the territories below a certain definition/threshold of a "city" from our analysis); or (b) population from the measured territorial entity which, for one reason or another, prefer to be served with services located outside their territory of residence.
+Assume now, that in one of the two territorial entities of the comparison (entity A), the services (in the numerator) serve the entire population but only the population of entity A. While in the other entity of the comparison (entity B), the services serve, in addition to its population, even an additional "external" population which will not be officially included in the calculation.
+This "external" population could be, for instance, (a) the population from bordering territories which do not belong to any other entity (because we have excluded territories below a certain definition/threshold of a "city" from our analysis); or (b) the population from the measured territorial entity which, for one reason or another, prefer to be served with services located outside their territory of residence.